itfanr/ros2-wiki/Pre-Alpha-Overview.md

 you the opportunity to understand how ROS 2 works, in particular how it differs from ROS 1.
 To that end, we built a set of [demos](Tutorials) that show some of the key features of ROS 2.
-We encourage you to try out those demos, look at the code that implements them, and provide feedback.
+We encourage you to try out those demos, look at the code that implements them, and [#contacting-us](provide feedback).
 We're especially interested to know how well (or poorly) we're addressing use cases that are important to you.

+### Scope